What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- For women, tell your caregiver if you know or think you might be pregnant.
+- Tell your caregiver if you think you might be pregnant.

 The day of your procedure: